 Unlike consumer debt, such as credit cards and car loans, there is no statute of limitation on collecting federal student loan debt.
 Interest continues to accrue on your debt and collection costs will also be added to your balance.
 The collection cost amounts may be as much as the U.S. Department of Education’s current maximum amount of 24.34% of the outstanding principal and interest balance per year.
 The loan must be repaid, even if you did not complete your program, you were unsatisfied with the level of educational services you received, or you were unable to obtain employment in your field.

-Utilize the Help for Defaulted Borrowers brochure or learn more by clicking on the following sentences:
+Learn more by clicking on the following sentences: